nel-thedev/express-project/README.md

 - CodeMirror: syntax highlighting library for the web
 - Bootstrap: front-end framework for responsive web design

 The application's user interface is simple and easy to use, making it accessible for developers of all skill levels.
-Users can quickly search for snippets, filter them by programming language, and view detailed information about each one.

 ## Usage